ajosedev/knowledge/literature notes/A Cloud Guru - AWS Certified Solutions Architect - Associate (SAA-C02).md

 - Console: click ops
-- Bucket policy: can enforce encryption with a bucket policy `x-amz-server-side-encryption` request header used, with a value depending on which SSE you're using You can create a bucket policy that denise any S3 PUT request that doesn't include that parameter in the request header.
+- Bucket policy: can enforce encryption with a bucket policy `x-amz-server-side-encryption` request header used, with a value depending on which SSE you're using You can create a bucket policy that denies any S3 PUT request that doesn't include that parameter in the request header.

 ---